 College Credit Plus

-Ohio’s College Credit Plus can help students earn college and high school credits at the same time by taking college courses from community colleges or universities.
+Ohio’s College Credit Plus can help you earn college and high school credits at the same time by taking college courses from community colleges or universities.
 The purpose of this program is to promote rigorous academic pursuits and to provide a wide variety of options to college-ready students.
-When taking a college course from a public college or university, College Credit Plus is free.
-That means no cost for tuition, books or fees.
-If a student chooses to attend a private college or university, there may be limited costs.
-Please click HERE for more.